Design of generalized fractional order gradient descent method: Main Results

-\begin{remark} In this paper, three solutions are developed to solve the non convergence problem of fractional order gradient descent method.
-The first method is benefit from the long memory characteristics of fractional derivative, and then the fixed memory principle is adopted here.
-The second method is proposed to weaken the nonlocality of fractional derivative and keep only the first order term.
+\begin{remark} In this paper, three possible solutions are developed to solve the nonconvergence problem of fractional order gradient method.
+The first method is benefit from the long memory characteristics of fractional derivative, and then the short memory principle is adopted here.
+The second method is proposed from the infinite series representation of fractional derivative and keep only the first order term.
 The third method is to change the order with the loss function at each step.
-This work surely activates the existing method, which will make this method potential, potent and practical. \end{remark} \begin{remark} In general, it is difficult or even impossible to obtain the analytic form of fractional derivative for arbitrary functions.
+What is more, the three ideas can be used in any combination.
+This work can guarantee that when the considered algorithm is convergent, it will converge to the real extreme point, which will make the fractional order gradient method potential, potent and practical. \end{remark} \begin{remark} In general, it is difficult or even impossible to obtain the analytic form of fractional derivative for arbitrary functions.
 With regard to this work, the equivalent representation in formulas (\ref{Eq3})-(\ref{Eq4}) plays a critical role.
-In particular, to avoid the implementation difficulties brought by the infinite series, the approximate finite sum is alternative.
-Furthermore, the following formulas (\ref{Eq27})-(\ref{Eq28}) could also be equally adopted in fractional gradient method.
+Furthermore, the following formulas (\ref{Eq30})-(\ref{Eq31}) could also be equally adopted.